 Sick baby?
 When to seek medical attention

-When a healthy baby gets sick, there's no reason to panic.
+When a healthy baby gets sick, don't panic.
 Understand when to call the doctor and when to seek emergency care for your baby.By Mayo Clinic Staff

 When to contact your baby's doctor